1 / 6

 My Uncle Vanished.
 Where Did He Go, Mr. President?

 Programme inspired by the life story of priest Josef Toufar, who was tortured to death by Communist State Security officers in January 1950.
-With the Czech Philharmonic musicians, members of the Disman Radio Children’s Ensemble and music by Slavomír Hořínka.
+With the Czech Philharmonic musicians, members of the Disman Radio Children’s Ensemble, music by Slavomír Hořínka, according to the screenplay by Jana Franková.

 Slavomír Hořínka music